Dear Evan Hansen (film): Plot

-Seventeen-year-old Evan Hansen suffers from social anxiety and depression.
-His therapist recommends that he write letters to himself detailing why "today will be a good day".
+Seventeen-year-old Evan Hansen lives with social anxiety and depression.
+His therapist Dr. Sherman recommends that he write letters to himself detailing why "today will be a good day."
 Evan's mother, Heidi, suggests that he ask people to sign his cast, after Evan had fallen out of a tree and broken his arm, to try and make friends.
 At school, Evan writes his letter to himself, wondering whether anyone would notice if he disappeared ("Waving Through a Window").

 Evan's classmate, Connor Murphy, offers to sign his cast, taking up a lot of space.
-He finds Evan's letter and becomes furious at the mention of his sister, Zoe, who he learns that Evan is attracted to.
+He finds Evan's letter and becomes furious at the mention of his sister, Zoe, who he learns Evan is attracted to.
 Believing that Evan wrote the letter to provoke him, Connor storms out with the letter in hand.
 Three days later, Evan is called to the principal's office and is told by Connor's parents, Cynthia and Larry, that Connor died by suicide.
 Despite Evan's attempts to tell the truth, the two misinterpret the letter Connor stole as a suicide note addressed to Evan, with Connor's name on his cast solidifying their belief.

-Evan is invited to the Murphys' house.
-Under pressure from Cynthia, he invents a friendship between the two, manufacturing a story about breaking his arm while with Connor at an orchard the Murphys visited ("For Forever").
+Evan is invited to the Murphys' house for dinner.
+Under pressure from Cynthia, he invents a friendship between himself and Connor, manufacturing a story about breaking his arm while with Connor at an orchard the Murphys visited ("For Forever").
 Evan enlists his family friend, Jared, in fabricating backdated emails between him and Connor to confirm his story ("Sincerely, Me").
 Zoe wonders why Connor included her name in his suicide note due to past experiences ("Requiem").
-Evan, still unable to tell the truth, tells her all the reasons he loves her under the guise of Connor ("If I Could Tell Her").
+Evan, still unable to tell the truth, tells Zoe all the reasons he loves her, pretending the reasons were from Connor's perspective ("If I Could Tell Her").

 Alana Beck, a classmate with social issues similar to Evan's, proposes "The Connor Project," a student group dedicated to keeping Connor's memory alive, with an upcoming assembly as the kickoff ("The Anonymous Ones").
 At the assembly, Evan gives a speech about his loneliness and friendship with Connor, retelling the orchard story.
 A video of the speech goes viral, with Evan's words being used as hope to people dealing with mental illness ("You Will Be Found").
 Zoe is overcome by the positive reception and thanks Evan for helping her family.